wbuchwalter/ng2-redux/docs/intro-tutorial.md

 state of the store.
 Once this is done, that new state is broadcasted to the UI, which recomputes itself from the new state.

-If you're familiar with `Array.prototype.reduce`, you application basically ends up looking conceptually a bit like this:
+If you're familiar with `Array.prototype.reduce`, your application basically ends up looking conceptually a bit like this:

 ```typescript